SBTCVM/SBTCVM-Gen2-9/guide.md

 # Quick start guide

 Run a trom application in curses frontend:
-	./SBTCVM_G2_9.py maze
+`./SBTCVM_G2_9.py maze`

 Boot into VDI shell (unfinished):
- 	./SBTCVM_G2_9.py
+`./SBTCVM_G2_9.py`

 ### more information:
-- The textdocs/ directory in this repository contains both technical and user documentation.
+- The [textdocs](/textdocs/) directory in this repository contains both technical and user documentation.
+- [textdocs/SSTNPL](textdocs/SSTNPL/) contains documentation to the SSTNPL programming language.
-- APPS/directory.txt in this repository, has a guide on the TROM applications available there.
+- [APPS/directory.txt](/APPS/directory.txt) in this repository, has a guide on the TROM applications available there.

 ### Links:
 - [Project blog](https://sbtcvm.blogspot.com/)